Adannee/PythonProject/cafe-sales-data-cleaning/README.md

-#  Cafe Sales Data Cleaning - Python & Pandas
+#  Cafe Sales Data Cleaning - Python

 ##  Overview
 This project focuses on **cleaning messy cafe sales data** using **Python (Pandas & NumPy)**.
 The dataset initially contained **missing values, duplicates, and incorrect formatting**, which were corrected to ensure **data accuracy for analysis**.